Vector notation: Polar coordinates

-It must be emphasized that a polar vector is not really a vector, since the addition of two polar vectors is not defined.

 Ordered set and matrix notations

-Polar vectors can be specified using either ordered pair notation (a subset of ordered set notation using only two components), or matrix notation, as with rectangular vectors.
+Vectors can be specified using either ordered pair notation (a subset of ordered set notation using only two components), or matrix notation, as with rectangular coordinates.
 In these forms, the first component of the vector is r (instead of v1), and the second component is θ (instead of v2).
-To differentiate polar vectors from rectangular vectors, the angle may be prefixed with the angle symbol, $\angle$.
+To differentiate polar coordinates from rectangular coordinates, the angle may be prefixed with the angle symbol, $\angle$.

-A two-dimensional polar vector v can be represented as any of the following, using either ordered pair or matrix notation:
+Two-dimensional polar coordinates for v can be represented as any of the following, using either ordered pair or matrix notation:

 where r is the magnitude, θ is the angle, and the angle symbol ($\angle$) is optional.

 Direct notation

-Polar vectors can also be specified using simplified autonomous equations that define r and θ explicitly.
+Vectors can also be specified using simplified autonomous equations that define r and θ explicitly.
 This can be unwieldy, but is useful for avoiding the confusion with two-dimensional rectangular vectors that arises from using ordered pair or matrix notation.

 A two-dimensional vector whose magnitude is 5 units, and whose direction is π/9 radians (20°), can be specified using either of the following forms:

 Cylindrical vectors

-A cylindrical vector is an extension of the concept of polar vectors into three dimensions.
+A cylindrical vector is an extension of the concept of polar coordinates into three dimensions.
 It is akin to an arrow in the cylindrical coordinate system.
 A cylindrical vector is specified by a distance in the xy-plane, an angle, and a distance from the xy-plane (a height).
 The first distance, usually represented as r or ρ (the Greek letter rho), is the magnitude of the projection of the vector onto the xy-plane.
 The angle, usually represented as θ or φ (the Greek letter phi), is measured as the offset from the line collinear with the x-axis in the positive direction; the angle is typically reduced to lie within the range $0 \le \theta < 2\pi$.
 The second distance, usually represented as h or z, is the distance from the xy-plane to the endpoint of the vector.

 Ordered set and matrix notations

-Cylindrical vectors are specified like polar vectors, where the second distance component is concatenated as a third component to form ordered triplets (again, a subset of ordered set notation) and matrices.
+Cylindrical vectors use polar coordinates, where the second distance component is concatenated as a third component to form ordered triplets (again, a subset of ordered set notation) and matrices.
 The angle may be prefixed with the angle symbol ($\angle$); the distance-angle-distance combination distinguishes cylindrical vectors in this notation from spherical vectors in similar notation.

 A three-dimensional cylindrical vector v can be represented as any of the following, using either ordered triplet or matrix notation:

 Where r is the magnitude of the projection of v onto the xy-plane, θ is the angle between the positive x-axis and v, and h is the height from the xy-plane to the endpoint of v.
 Again, the angle symbol ($\angle$) is optional.